A Gram is Not A Weight! Weight vs. Mass Measurement

 Scales

 Here at Garber Metrology we offer many scales that measure mass.
-Bench scales, floor scales, and retail scales are just a few that we offer that can measure an item’s or product’s mass.
+Bench scales, floor scales, balances, and retail scales are just a few that we offer that can measure an item’s or product’s mass.